greenmtnboy/fundiverse/README.md

 Fundiverse is not an effective tool for day trading or short-term holding in general.

 ## Installation

-## Why would you do this?
-Besides just being more fun than being an index, customization can enable you to weigh specific factors that are either morally important to you - such as not investing in oil companies - or that you believe will outperform the market - such as investing in companies with a high ESG score or in a sector you think will outperform.

-Fundiverse also makes it easy to exclude companies you can't trade in, such as your employer or companies you have a conflict of interest with.

-## Installation
 Currently only supported on Windows.
 Open an issue for Linux or Mac.

 Download the latest release .exe from [the releases page](https://github.com/greenmtnboy/fundiverse/releases), or click for [direct download](https://github.com/greenmtnboy/fundiverse/releases/download/v0.1.2/fundiverse-Setup-0.1.2.exe).

-Run to install.
+Run the downloaded exe to install, then start it as a standard application.
 You'll have to accept the unsafe publisher + potentially allow firewall access.
+Fundiverse needs to communicate with itself and with your brokerage provider.

+## Why would you do this?
+Besides just being more fun than being an index, customization can enable you to weigh specific factors that are either morally important to you - such as not investing in oil companies - or that you believe will outperform the market - such as investing in companies with a high ESG score or in a sector you think will outperform.

+Fundiverse also makes it easy to exclude companies you can't trade in, such as your employer or companies you have a conflict of interest with.

 ## How does it work?